James-S-Santangelo/paper-rcourse/paper.md

 increasingly generated across various disciplines.
-With this goal in mind, we designed lessons to provide the building blocks to clean, manipulate, visualize, and analyze any dataset the students may come across, both for the final project as well as in their later career.
+With this goal in mind, we designed lessons to provide the building blocks to clean, manipulate, visualize, and analyze any dataset the students may come across, both for the final project and in their future research.

 ## Teaching Experience